balliegojr/simple-dns/simple-dns/README.md

 You can parse or write a DNS packet by using [Packet](`Packet`)

 ## Packet

-Packet holds references for the original data and it is more suitable for situations where you need to manipulate the packet before generating the final bytes buffer
+A `Packet` represents a dns packet, it is the main structure to construct and manipulate a packet before writing it into wire format.

 ```rust
 use simple_dns::*;